-Doors - All outside doors to the residence halls are locked 24 hours a day for the security of the residents.
+Doors - All university outside doors are locked 24 hours a day for the security of the residents.
 Entry to the halls is gained via a card reader located on one or more doors by use of the student's personal Cardinal Card.
 After entering or exiting a door, residents are responsible for checking to see if the door locks behind them.
 Only residents of the specific hall/complex will have access to the building.
 Students will keep their Cardinal Card secure and not lend it to other students.
-Compromising the safety of the hall, by propping doors open (a level III violation) or lending others a Cardinal Card is a violation of the Code of Conduct.
+Compromising the safety of the hall, by propping doors open or lending others a Cardinal Card is a violation of the Code of Conduct.
 Residents will lock their individual room/bedroom door when they are sleeping or not in the room.
-Students failing to carry their keys and/or Cardinal Card and locked out of residence halls or their rooms may contact a Residence Life staff member for entry.
-A small fee will be charged for each room entry.
+Students failing to carry their keys and/or Cardinal Card and locked out of University housing, room, apartment, or house, may contact a Residence Life staff member or Otterbein Police for entry.
+A small fee will be billed to the student's account for each room entry.